101. What is the difference between path length and distance traveled?

 Explanation: Average speed = Total distance / Total time = 50 km / 2.5 hours = 20 km/h.

-175. Which of the following scenarios represents average speed?
+175. Which of the following is true about displacement?

 176. If an object covers 400 meters in 20 seconds, what is its average speed in meters per second?